 Because he was injured at work, his family tried to file a worker’s compensation claim.
 The company argued his employment status as a day laborer and tried to deny his claim.
 Their actions delayed Johnny’s rehabilitation efforts and the medical bills started to pile up.

-Johnny's wife, Carolinh, knew that he needed serious help.
-She started searching for the best legal team she could find and wound up hiring VB Attorneys to handle Johnny's case.
+Johnny's wife, Carolin, knew that he needed serious help.
+She started searching for the best legal team she could find and chose to hire our firm to handle Johnny's case.
 Brian Beckcom was the lead attorney on the case, and he filed the case in Harris County, Texas.
 Ramrod Enterprises had liability insurance with Hanover Insurance Company.
 The two companies fought Johnny's injury claims and counted on their army of highly trained adjusters, lawyers, and experts to make his claim go away.

 The company lawyers argued that Johnny was a "borrowed servant" of Ramrod Enterprises.
 If this was true, then Johnny's case against the company would be barred by the Texas Workers Compensation Act because the company had workers compensation insurance and Johnny would be considered to be an employee of the company.
 Employees of employers who have workers compensation insurance cannot sue their employers.
 But Johnny was an independent contractor.
 This allowed him to sue Ramrod as a "third party," meaning he could sue for gross negligence.